You are here

 What is a restricted representation?

-A restricted representation is a reference, expressly or by implication, to a serious form of a disease, condition, ailment or defect.
-Serious, in the context of the Therapeutic Goods Advertising Code (No.2) 2018 (the Code), means forms of diseases, conditions, ailments or defects that:
+A restricted representation is a representation that refers, whether expressly or by implication, to a serious form of a disease, condition, ailment or defect.
+The concept of a 'serious form' is defined in the Therapeutic Goods Advertising Code (the Code).
+See What is a restricted representation? for more information.

 Before a restricted representation can be used in an advertisement (including labelling), the representation must be either:

-- approved by the Secretary under section 42DF of the Therapeutic Goods Act 1989 (the Act); or
+- approved by the Secretary under section 42DF of the Therapeutic Goods Act 1989 (the Act)

 - permitted by the Secretary under section 42DK of the Act.

-Approval to use a restricted representation can only be granted following receipt of an application from the advertiser.
-However, the Secretary can permit the use of a restricted representation without receipt of an application.
+Approval to use a restricted representation under section 42DF of the Act can only be granted following a successful application from the advertiser.
+However, the Secretary can permit all advertisers to use a particular restricted representation under section 42DK of the Act without receipt of an application.

-Can restricted representations be used in the advertising of any type of therapeutic good?
+Can the use of restricted representations be approved for the advertising all types of therapeutic goods?

-Approval for the use of a restricted representation can be granted only in relation to therapeutic goods that:
+Approval for the use of a restricted representation will only be granted in relation to therapeutic goods that: